mgeeky/VisualBasicObfuscator/README.md

   -r RESERVED, --reserved RESERVED
-                        Reserved word/name that should not be obfuscated (in case some name has to be in original script cause it may break it otherwise.
+                        Reserved word/name that should not be obfuscated (in case some name has to be in original script cause it may break it otherwise).
 Repeat the option for more words.
   -v, --verbose         Verbose output.
   -q, --quiet           No unnecessary output.
 ```

 ---